MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 Whether you're adding new Teams users or moving existing users to Operator Connect, the steps for assigning numbers are as follows:

-To assign numbers by using the Teams admin center, go to **Phone numbers**.
-The steps are the same as assigning numbers for Calling Plans.
+To assign numbers from the **Phone numbers** page of the Teams admin center, the steps are the same as assigning numbers for Calling Plans.
 For more information, see [Assign a phone number to a user](assign-change-or-remove-a-phone-number-for-a-user.md).

+To assign numbers from the **Users** page of the Teams admin center, go to **Users > Manage users** and select an account.
+Under **General information**, select **Operator Connect** and choose a number from the dropdown menu.

 To assign numbers by using PowerShell, use the Set-CsOnlineVoiceUser cmdlet as follows: